Everything You Need To Know About Thrive Causemetics

 How much do products cost?

-Prices are super affordable considering the high-quality and clinically-proven ingredients used.
+Prices are super affordable, considering the high-quality and clinically proven ingredients used.
 The whole line ranges from $16 to $62.
 The key here is incredible quality and efficacy at an affordable cost.

 How do they choose their ingredients?

-First off, all of Thrive Causemetics’ ingredients are always 100% vegan and cruelty-free.
-The company sources ingredients that replenish your skin, lashes, and face, so they won’t dry you out or cause harm.
+First, Thrive Causemetics’ ingredients are always 100% vegan and cruelty-free.
+The company sources ingredients that replenish your skin, lashes, and face so they won’t dry you out or cause harm.

 How does the subscription work?

-Thrive Causemetics’ subscription box is completely optional.
-However, if you want guaranteed free shipping and never having to worry about running out of your favorite products, this is the way to go.
+Thrive Causemetics’ subscription box is entirely optional.
+However, this is the way to go if you want guaranteed free shipping and never have to worry about running out of your favorite products.

-You can opt into the subscription and get certain products delivered every one to four months so you never run out.
+You can subscribe and get certain products delivered every one to four months so you never run out.

 What are people saying?

-Not only has the brand grabbed an Allure Beauty award, but their products are beloved, with the Liquid Lash Extensions Mascara™ and the Brilliant Eye Brightener™ ascending to cult must-have status.
+Not only has the brand grabbed an Allure Beauty award, but its products are beloved, with the Liquid Lash Extensions Mascara™ and the Brilliant Eye Brightener™ ascending to cult must-have status.

-Their colors are approachable and inclusive, they serve a wide range of skin tones, and the products have silky non-flaky textures.
+Their colors are approachable and inclusive, they serve a wide range of skin tones, and the products have silky, non-flaky textures.

 What makes Thrive Causemetics unique?

 Thrive Causemetics is incredibly transparent about where your money is going.
 For every product purchased, they donate money to help a woman thrive.
-Also, already given $500,000 worth of Thrive Causemetics products to frontline workers battling COVID-19!
+Also, we have already given $500,000 worth of Thrive Causemetics products to frontline workers battling COVID-19!

 In 2020 alone, they spread their donations across multiple organizations that support: